Like us to subscribe

 The Baltimore Ravens snuck out a last-second win against the Arizona Cardinals fans on Sunday afternoon, scuttling the hopes and dreams of Steelers fans everywhere.
 Billy Cundiff kicked a 25-yard field goal as time expired to seal a 30-27 win.
 The Ravens had been down 24-3 late in the second quarter, but got three Ray Rice rushing touchdowns in 13 minutes in the second half to come back.

 In other NFL scores, the Rams picked up their first win of the season by upsetting the Saints, 31-21, with Steven Jackson rushing for 159 yards and two touchdowns.
 The Titans beat the woeful Colts, 27-10.
 Arian Foster had 112 yards rushing and a touchdown as the Texans knocked off the Jaguars, 24-14.
 The Vikings held off the Panthers, 24-21, despite three touchdowns and 290 yards passing by Cam Newton.
 And the Giants held off the winless Dolphins, 20-17.

-News about the Pittsburgh Steelers Week 8 injuries and updates on two players' conditions
+News about the Pittsburgh Steelers' Week 8 injuries, and updates on two players' conditions below.

 The Patriots and Steelers face off at 4:15 PM at Heinz Field, and the game will be broadcast on CBS.
 Here’s a look at the rest of the NFL schedule for Week 8.

 Of the early (1:00) games, the one that will hold the most interest for Steelers fans is the Cardinals vs. the Ravens in Baltimore, which will be broadcast on FOX.
 FOX also has the Vikings vs. the Panthers and the Saints vs. the Rams in the early slot.
 Meanwhile, CBS’s 1:00 games include Jaguars vs. Texans, Colts vs. Titans, and Dolphins vs. Giants.